Sitting with our pain is such a simple act and yet it can be one of the hardest things to do.

 Eventually the longing and hunger for living your truth overshadows all other desires, including the desire to be free of pain.
 It is seen that this hunger for truth is trustworthy and will lead you to what you need in each moment.
 And sometimes what you need is to embrace is yet another level of inner pain.
 The moments of relief and bliss that open up through having embraced your pain makes it all worth it.
 Over and over we learn that the act of embracing and being present with our pain is what connects us with the larger truth of who we are.

-I think that one of the reasons why the crucifixion is such a powerful, pervasive symbol in the western world is because it symbolizes precisely what can be profoundly difficult: the willingness to accept and be present with our painful feelings.
+I think that one of the reasons why the crucifixion is such a powerful, pervasive symbol in the world is because it symbolizes one of biggest challenges as humans: the willingness to accept and be present with painful feelings.

 A new inner space is created where you have permission to live from the REAL.